AlxisHenry/epigrades/README.md

 ## How to use it ?

 Go to [epigrades](https://epigrades.alexishenry.eu/online), enter your Microsoft Epitech credentials, give your authentication code and that's it !

+> For more confidentialy you will have a **private token** for your account.

 ## Technical guide